Resources

 • A standard double-pane window’s approximate R-value is 2 (1).

-• The standard rolled-up batts of fiberglass insulation (like you might use to DIY your attic insulation) has an R-value of about 2 to 2.5 per inch.
+• The standard rolled-up batts of fiberglass insulation (typically used in attics) has an R-value of 2 to 2.5 per inch.

-• An insulated wall has an R-value between 12 to 19.
+• An insulated wall has an R-value of 12 to 19.

 So going through the hassle of putting window plastic on every window in your home isn’t going to make a big impact.
-Not to mention, it doesn’t look too pretty, either.
+Not to mention, it doesn’t look too pretty.

 Does putting plastic on windows help in the summer?

-While window insulation kits are often advertised as a winter-weather fix, putting window plastic up won’t help in the summer either.
+While window insulation kits are often advertised as a way to reduce heating costs, putting plastic up won’t help in the summer either.
 In fact, it’s likely you’ll get better results by installing thermal curtains, as they can provide a higher level of window insulation than shrink-wrapping your windows can.

 How to improve window insulation

-So if window insulation kits won’t work to significantly reduce drafty windows, what does work?
+So if window insulation kits won’t significantly reduce drafty windows, what will

-Here are a few solutions for improving window insulation in the short-term:
+Here are five short-term solutions for improving window insulation:

 • Add thermal curtains and blinds.
-We mentioned this above, but thermal curtains can sometimes offer a better short-term solution for drafty windows than plastic wrap.
+Thermal window coverings may offer a better short-term solution for drafty windows than plastic wrap.
+To learn more about the efficiency of thermal curtains (and how to install them), read Do thermal curtains work?

 • Install custom-fit window insulation panels.
-A custom-fit plexi-glass window insulation panel will provide you with a sturdy, reusable option that provides a tight seal (without all the tape and throw-away plastics).
+A custom-fit plexiglass window insulation panel (also called window inserts) will provide you with a sturdy, reusable option that provides a tight seal (without all the tape and throw-away plastics).
+Plexiglass sheets can be purchased at most hardware stores.

-• Update your window weather-stripping.
-Over time, the weather-stripping around your windows and doors wears down.
-This is an affordable, easy fix to reduce window drafts.
+• Update your window weatherstripping.
+Weatherstripping is a material applied to the edges of windows and doors to create a tight seal.
+Over time, the weatherstripping wears down.
+Replacing it is an affordable, easy fix to reduce window drafts.

-• Reglaze your windows.
-If you have wooden window panes or windows with older glass panes, you may need to reglaze your windows.
-This is technical work, so make sure to get help if you need to.
+• Reglaze your windows (also called glazing).
+If you have older single-pane windows or wooden window frames, you may need to reglaze your windows.
+Reglazing simply means replacing the glass panes with newer ones.
+This is technical work, as it requires removing the glass from its frame—so make sure to get professional help if you need to.

 • Caulk air leaks around windows.
-Add a line of caulk to close open gaps and actively reduce unwanted airflow for good.
-But make sure you don’t block the weep holes, which are meant to be left open for moisture escape.
-Get air sealing at no upfront cost.
+Add a line of caulk to close gaps and reduce unwanted airflow for good—but make sure you don’t block the weep holes.
+(Weep holes are small, rectangular drainage openings usually found at the bottom of vinyl or metal window frames—they allow rainwater to easily run out of the window, preventing moisture damage.)

 For a more in-depth look at improving window insulation, read the How to Fix Drafty Windows homeowner guide.